polkadot-developers/knowledgebase/docs/current/deployment/disabling-features-of-your-runtime.md

 ---
+slug: disabling-features-of-your-runtime
+lang: en
 title: Disabling Features of Your Runtime
-lang: en
 ---

 * Why would I want to initially disable some features of my runtime?